alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Downloads
 ---------

-Web server logs can also be used to count the number of times that a data file has been downloaded.
+Web server logs can also be used to count the number of times a data file has been downloaded.
-This indicates a stronger level of interest in the data than does the count of catalogue page views, since it implies a desire to look at the actual data, but the statistic alone does not reveal the use to which the downloaded data might be put.
+This indicates a stronger level of interest in the data than can be inferred from a count of catalogue page views, since it implies a desire to look at the actual data, but the statistic alone does not reveal the use to which the downloaded data might be put.